-Four breakpoint indicator flags, B0-B3, correspond one-to-one with the breakpoint registers in DR0-DR3.
+Four breakpoint indicator flags, B3-B0, correspond one-to-one with the breakpoint registers in DR3-DR0.
 A flag Bi is set when the condition described by DRi, LENi, and RWi occurs.

-If Gi or Li is set, and if the ith breakpoint is detected, the processor will invoke the exception 1 handler.
+If Gi or Li is set and if the ith breakpoint is detected, the processor invokes the exception 1 handler.
 The exception is handled as a fault if an instruction execution breakpoint occurred, or as a trap if a data breakpoint occurred.

-IMPORTANT NOTE: A flag Bi is set whenever the hardware detects a match condition on enabled breakpoint i.
+Note: A flag Bi is set whenever the hardware detects a match condition on enabled breakpoint i.
 Whenever a match is detected on at least one enabled breakpoint i, the hardware immediately sets all Bi bits corresponding to breakpoint conditions matching at that instant, whether enabled or not.
-Therefore, the exception 1 handler may see that multiple Bi bits are set, but only set Bi bits corresponding to enabled breakpoints (Li or Gi set) are true indications of why the exception 1 handler was invoked.
+Therefore, the exception 1 handler can see that multiple Bi bits are set, but only set Bi bits corresponding to enabled breakpoints (Li or Gi set) are true indications of why the exception 1 handler was invoked.